-Grdc Strategic Research Initiative: Future Farm – Improving Farmer Confidence in Targeted N Management Through Automated Sensing, Decisions and Intelligent Infrastructure
+GRDC Strategic Research Initiative: Future Farm – Improving Farmer Confidence in Targeted N Management Through Automated Sensing and Decision Support

 About the Future Farm Program